tempest2023/ObiAgent/backend/README.md

 # PocketFlow General Agent System

+Welcome to the PocketFlow General Agent System! 🎉

-A sophisticated agent system built on PocketFlow that dynamically designs and executes workflows to solve complex user problems.
+This is a sophisticated and user-friendly agent system built on PocketFlow that dynamically designs and executes workflows to solve complex user problems.
 The system learns from successful workflows and handles user interactions with intelligent permission management for sensitive operations.

+Whether you're looking to book flights, analyze data, or automate complex tasks, our agent system is designed to understand your needs and create the perfect workflow to get things done!

 ## 📋 Table of Contents